The Minimal Search Space for Conditional Causal Bandits: Preliminaries

 \section{Preliminaries}

-\paragraph{Graphs and Causal Models} We will make use of Directed Acyclic Graphs (DAGs).
+\textbf{Graphs and causal models}\ \ We will make use of Directed Acyclic Graphs (DAGs).
 The main concepts of DAGs and notation used in this paper are reviewed in \Cref{sec:app-dags}.
 Furthermore, we operate within the Pearlian graphical framework of causality, where causal systems are modeled using Structural Causal Models (SCMs) \citep{peters2017elements,pearl2009causality}.
 An \emph{SCM} $\cC$ is a tuple $(\mathbf{V},\mathbf{N},\mathcal{F},p_{\mathbf{N}})$, where $\mathbf{V}=(V_{1}, \ldots, V_{n})$ and $\mathbf{N} = (N_{V_{1}}, \ldots, N_{V_{n}})$ are vectors of random variables.
-The exogenous variables are pairwise independent, and are distributed according to the \emph{noise distribution} $p_{\mathbf{N}}$, while each endogenous variable $V_{i}$ is a deterministic function $f_{V_{i}}$ of its noise variable $N_{V_{i}}$ and a (possibly empty) set of other endogenous variables $\PA(V_{i})\setminus \{V_{i}\}$, called the (proper) parents of $V_{i}$.
+The exogenous variables are jointly independent, and are distributed according to the \emph{noise distribution} $p_{\mathbf{N}}$, while each endogenous variable $V_{i}$ is a deterministic function $f_{V_{i}}$ of its noise variable $N_{V_{i}}$ and a (possibly empty) set of other endogenous variables $\PA(V_{i})$, called the parents of $V_{i}$.
 The $V_{i}$ and $N_{V_{i}}$ are called \emph{endogenous} and \emph{exogenous} (or \emph{noise}) variables, respectively. $R_{V}$ denotes the range of the random variable $V$. $\mathcal{F}$ is a set of functions $f_{V_{i}}\colon R_{\PA(V_{i})}\times R_{N_{V_{i}}} \to R_{V_{i}}$, termed \emph{structural assignments}.
 The endogenous variables together with $\mathcal{F}$ characterize a DAG called the \emph{causal graph} $G^{\cC}\vcentcolon=(\mathbf{V}, E)$ of $\cC$, whose edge set is $E = \{(P, X) : X \in \mathbf{V},\ P\in \PA(X)\setminus \{X\}\}$.
 We denote by $\cC(G)$ the set of SCMs whose causal graph is $G$.
 Having an SCM allows us to model interventions: intervening on a variable changes its structural assignment $f_{X}$ to a new one, say $\tilde{f}_{X}$.
 This intervention is then denoted $\dop(f_{X} = \tilde{f}_{X})$.
 In the simplest type of interventions, called \emph{atomic interventions}, a variable $X$ is set to a chosen value $x$, thus replacing the structural assignment $f_{X}$ of $X$ with a constant function setting it to $x$.
 Such an intervention is denoted $\dop(X=x)$, and the SCM resulting from performing this intervention is denoted $\cC^{\dop(X=x)}$.
 The joint distribution over the endogenous variables resulting from the atomic intervention $\dop(X=x)$ is denoted $p^{\dop(X=x)}$ and called the \emph{post-intervention distribution} for this intervention.
 Each realization $\mathbf{n}\in R_{\mathbf{N}}$ of the noise variables will be called a \emph{unit}.
 A \emph{deterministic SCM} is an SCM for which the noise distribution is a point mass distribution with all its mass on some (known) unit $\mathbf{n} \in R_{\mathbf{N}}$.
 Finally, nodes are denoted by upper case letters, sets of nodes by boldface letters, and variable values by lower case letters.
+We will make use of the fact that the structural assignments of the ancestors of an endogenous variable $X$ (including its own structural assignment) can be composed to express $X$ as a function $\uf_{X}(\mathbf{n})$ of the vector $\mathbf{n}$ of exogenous variables values.
+We call this\footnotemark the \emph{unrolled assignment} of $X$.